publiccodenet/CraftSpace/README-DATA-ARCHITECTURE.md

-# CraftSpace Data Architecture
+# Spacecraft Data Architecture

-This document outlines the data architecture of CraftSpace, describing how content flows from Internet Archive through processing pipelines to various deployment targets.
+This document outlines the data architecture of Spacecraft, describing how content flows from Internet Archive through processing pipelines to various deployment targets.

 ## Collection Data Flow

-The CraftSpace data architecture implements a multi-level content flow:
+The Spacecraft data architecture implements a multi-level content flow:

 ```
 ┌─────────────────┐      ┌─────────────────┐      ┌─────────────────┐